 Kidstir is a really cute kids monthly cooking subscription box.
 You get a themed cooking kit sent to your door every month.
 Every box includes 3 recipes and accessories for each – 2 kid-sized tools and a special extra.
-Your first box comes with a great recipe binder to store all the recipes in so you can revisit your favorites.
+On an annual plan, your first box comes with a great recipe binder to store all the recipes in so you can revisit your favorites.
 My youngest is my kitchen helper and he is loving getting all these kid size tools to use.

 Even opening the box you will get the happy feels.